nickzoic/nick.zoic.org/art/reverse-engineering-treadmill-fitshow-380x-lf380-jq001-0.6HP/index.md

 But you can clearly see a conversation happening here: a message on the RX line (yellow) is followed by a reply on the TX line (purple) and then a long pause.

 ![3](img/SDS00044.png)
 *expanded view of signal*

 Looking at the RX line on the 'scope, there are 9 pulse widths in about 3.75ms, so this is 2400 bps.

+* The RX line is usually high (5V) and drops low (0V).
+* The TX line is usually low (0V) and goes high (12V).

+I'm not entirely clear on which board is sending RX and which is sending TX.
-Interestingly the RX line is at 5V logic, but the TX line is 12V logic!
-You don't see that much any more ...
+You don't see 12V logic much any more ...
 I'll need a couple of resistors to shift the level down to where I can read it with a UART.

 ## Communications Board